 Should I be self-isolating?

-If you live alone and you have symptoms of coronavirus however mild, stay at home for 7 days from when your symptoms started.
+If you have symptoms of coronavirus however mild, stay at home for 7 days from when your symptoms started.

 If you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house for 14 days.